 NOTE: ONCE COMPLETED, PLEASE FOLD AND PROTECT THIS FORM’S SENSITVE INFORMATION.
 SPORTS CLUBS SHOULD USE ONE FORM PER PERSON TO BE PAID.
 IF THIS FORM IS SUBMITTED TO THE OFFICE OF STUDENT LIFE PROGRAMS IN A TIMELY MANNER, THE SPORTS OFFICIAL WILL BE PAID WITHIN 7-10 BUSINESS DAYS.

 PLEASE RETURN THIS FORM AND A COMPLETED

-W-9 FORM TO THE OFFICE OF STUDENT LEADERSHIP AND INVOIVEMENT
+W-9 FORM TO THE OFFICE OF STUDENT INVOLVEMENT, FARINON 1st FLOOR

-102 FEATHER HOUSE.

-APPENDIX E: Health & Safety Forms
+APPENDIX F: Health & Safety Forms